Pringle manoeuvre

 The Pringle manoeuvre is a surgical technique used in some abdominal operations and in liver trauma.
 The hepatoduodenal ligament is clamped either with a surgical tool called a haemostat, an umbilical tape or by hand.
 This limits blood inflow through the hepatic artery and the portal vein, controlling bleeding from the liver.
 It was first published by and named after James Hogarth Pringle in 1908.

 Uses

-The Pringle manoeuvre is used during liver surgery and in some cases of severe liver trauma to minimize blood loss.
+The Pringle manoeuvre is used during liver surgery and in some cases of severe liver trauma to minimise blood loss.
 For short durations of use, it is very effective at reducing intraoperative blood loss.
 The Pringle manoeuvre is applied during closure of a vena cava injury when an atriocaval shunt is placed.

 Limits

 The Pringle manoeuvre is more effective in preventing blood loss during liver surgery if central venous pressure is maintained at 5 mmHg or lower.
-This is due to the fact that Pringle manoeuver technique aims at controlling the blood inflow into the liver, having no effect on the outflow.
+This is due to the fact that Pringle manoeuvre technique aims at controlling the blood inflow into the liver, having no effect on the outflow.

-In case of using Pringle manoeuver during liver trauma, should bleeding continue, it is likely that the inferior vena cava or the hepatic vein are also traumatised.
+In case of using Pringle manoeuvre during liver trauma, should bleeding continue, it is likely that the inferior vena cava or the hepatic vein are also traumatised.
 If bleeding continues, a variation in arterial blood flow may be present.